-Net income increased to a historically high level in the first quarter of fiscal 2021 compared with a net loss in the first quarter of fiscal 2020, primarily reflecting continued strong demand for many categories of sporting goods products as a result of COVID-19 and consumers' desire to recreate and stay active that drove increased sales, higher merchandise margins and reduced selling and administrative expense in fiscal 2021.
-The increase in same store sales this year represents our highest quarterly increase in same store sales as a public company, and compares to a decrease in same store sales for the first quarter of fiscal 2020 that resulted from temporary store closures related to COVID-19 last year and reduced sales from unfavorable winter weather in the first quarter of fiscal 2020.
+Net income increased to a historically-high level in the second quarter of fiscal 2021 compared with net income in the second quarter of fiscal 2020 as a result of increased sales and higher merchandise margins, primarily reflecting continued strong demand for many categories of sporting goods products as a result of COVID-19 and consumers' desire to recreate and stay active.
+The increase in same store sales in the second quarter of fiscal 2020 that resulted from temporary store closures related to COVID-19 last year.